timKraeuter/rust_bpmn_analyzer/README.md

 ## Markers, Data & Artifacts

-Markers, data and artifacts are ignored.
+Markers, data, and artifacts are ignored.

 ## Events